Mission to the Unknown: Casting and filming

-"Mission to the Unknown" was unique in that it does not feature any of the main cast or the TARDIS— the only serial in the show's history not to feature the Doctor at all—a decision made partly to save money on their fees.
-Despite not appearing in the episode, William Hartnell was still credited for portraying the Doctor, while Maureen O'Brien and Peter Purves received credits in Radio Times as Vicki and Steven Taylor, respectively, but not in the episode itself.
-Jeremy Young, who played Lowery, had previously starred as Kal in the first Doctor Who serial, An Unearthly Child.
-He acted in "Mission to the Unknown" while rehearsing for his role as Macduff for Macbeth at the Edinburgh Festival, and was excited to working with Hartnell again but disappointed when he discovered his absence.
-Robert Cartland, who played Malpha, had been recently hired by Martinus to provide the voice of the Rills in Galaxy 4.
+"Mission to the Unknown" is unique in that it does not feature any of the main cast or the TARDIS—the only serial in the show's history not to feature the Doctor at all—a decision made partly to save money on their fees.
+Despite not appearing in the episode, William Hartnell was still credited for portraying the Doctor per his contract, while Maureen O'Brien and Peter Purves (as Vicki and Steven Taylor, respectively) received credits in Radio Times but not the episode itself.
+Jeremy Young, who was cast as Gordon Lowery, had previously appeared as Kal in the first Doctor Who serial, An Unearthly Child; he was excited to work with Hartnell again but disappointed when he discovered his absence.
+Robert Cartland, who portrayed Malpha, had also appeared in Galaxy 4, directed by Martinus.
 The Dalek voices—provided by regular actors David Graham and Peter Hawkins—were pre-recorded in Lime Grove Studios on 4 August 1965.

-The episode was Richard Hunt's first on Doctor Who as set designer; he made the jungle design, while series veteran Raymond Cusick on the rocket and message launcher, made both from stock set elements and by Shawcraft Models.
+The episode was Richard Hunt's first on Doctor Who as set designer; he made the jungle design, while series veteran Raymond Cusick designed the rocket and message launcher, made both from stock set elements and by Shawcraft Models.
 For the Daleks' conference room, Cusick was inspired by the Nuremberg rallies.
 The episode used stock music composed by Trevor Duncan.
-Pre-filming for "Mission to the Unknown" took place on 25 June 1965 at Ealing Studios; the scene in which Garvey mutates into a Varga plant was recorded on 35 mm film.
-Rehearsals for the episode began on 2 August 1965 at the Territorial Army Drill Hall on Uxbridge Road, and the episode was recorded in Studio TC4 of the Television Centre on 6 August.
-The final scene of Galaxy 4 was recorded alongside the episode to avoid both hiring Barry Jackson and erecting the set; the scene was later inserted into Galaxy 4 during editing.
-Four of the Dalek props from The Chase were used in the episode.
+Pre-filming for "Mission to the Unknown" took place on 25 June 1965 at the BBC's Ealing Studios; the scene in which Garvey mutates into a Varga plant was recorded on 35 mm film.
+Rehearsals for the episode began on 2 August at the Territorial Army Drill Hall on Uxbridge Road, and the episode was recorded in Studio TC4 of the Television Centre on 6 August.
+The final scene of Galaxy 4 was recorded alongside the episode so as to avoid re-hiring Jackson and rebuilding the set; the scene was later inserted into Galaxy 4 during editing.
+Four of the Dalek props from The Chase were re-used in the episode.
 Recording for "Mission to the Unknown" cost £2,440.

 Reception

 Broadcast and ratings

 The episode was broadcast on BBC1 on 9 October 1965.
 Viewership dropped from the preceding serial, while the Appreciation Index remained reasonable at 54.
 16 mm film recordings were made available for international sale, but the episode was never sold overseas, and BBC Enterprises withdrew it in 1974.
 The Australian Broadcasting Corporation considered the recording, but it was rejected by the Film Censorship Board in September 1966 as it was considered to constitute "horror", particularly the masked aliens, Varga mutations, and dialogue about murder.
 The original 405-line tape was cleared for wiping in July 1969, and the episode was erased in July 1974.
-It remains missing; no known footage exists, though an off-air audio recording was made by fan David Butler.
+It remains missing; no known footage exists, though an off-air audio recording was made by fan David Butler during the original 1965 broadcast.